TAM Ceramics raid likely tied to rare earth elements recycling project

 The company was purchased, in 2010, by local businessmen George Bilkey, Alphonse Muto and Jerome Williams and was once named the Niagara USA Chamber of Commerce's Business of the Year.

-In an email to the Gazette, Muto said that he sold his interest in the company to Bilkey and Williams "over 10 years ago."
+In an email, Muto said that he sold his interest in the company to Bilkey and Williams "over 10 years ago."

 "I understand that such misconceptions can arise due to outdated information.
 Therefore, I wanted to ensure that everyone is on the same page and has accurate information regarding the business' ownership structure," Muto wrote. "(I) have zero business interest (in TAM)."